Sustainable in the City: 7 Ways to Mask Food Aromas When the SHTF

 - Eat foods that are already prepared and are shelf stable.
 Shelf stable foods is another solution to cut down on strong aromas.

 - Use a thermal cooker.
-This is an insulated crock pot that will allow you use minimal fuel to heat the food and also help insulate the aromas that the food gives off.
+This is an insulated crock pot that will allow you to use minimal fuel to heat the food and also help insulate the aromas that the food gives off.

 In the aftermath of disasters, the main objective of the unprepared is to find food and water.
 Dumpster diving, rummaging through homes and foraging will become a norm for those trying to meet their survival need.
-During this time, you must be discreet in your food preparations until the recovery period or the die off begins.
+During this time, you must be discreet in your food preparations until the recovery period or the die-off begins.

 Tess Pennington is the author of The Prepper’s Blueprint, a comprehensive guide that uses real-life scenarios to help you prepare for any disaster.
 Because a crisis rarely stops with a triggering event the aftermath can spiral, having the capacity to cripple our normal ways of life.
 The well-rounded, multi-layered approach outlined in the Blueprint helps you make sense of a wide array of preparedness concepts through easily digestible action items and supply lists.